 Who should register?

-We encourage the chief investigator(s) of model system research teams that are eligible for ARC/NHMRC funds to register and are interested in the Network Catalyst Grant Scheme (when funding is available).
+We encourage the chief investigator(s) of model system research teams that are eligible for ARC/NHMRC funds and who are interested in the Network Catalyst Grant Scheme (when funding is available) to register.
 The chief investigator(s) and the host institution(s) must be in Australia.

 What happens to my information?